Fighting with My Family: Cast

 Additionally, WWE wrestlers Big Show, Sheamus and The Miz make appearances as themselves, while an uncredited actor played John Cena.
-Michael Cole, Jerry Lawler, and John Layfield provide commentary on the Paige vs. AJ Lee match.
-Several other WWE wrestlers (including Cena himself), as well as the real Knight family, appear in archival footage throughout the film, while Zak Zodiac himself appears in a cameo as a gang lieutenant.
+Michael Cole, Jerry Lawler, and John "Bradshaw" Layfield provide commentary on the Paige vs. AJ Lee match, while Jim Ross provided commentary on The Rock's match.
+Several other WWE wrestlers (including Cena himself), as well as the real Knight family, appear in archival footage throughout the film while Zak Zodiac himself appears in a cameo as a gang lieutenant.

 Production

 On 7 February 2017, The Hollywood Reporter reported that Dwayne Johnson and Stephen Merchant had teamed with WWE Studios and Film4 to produce a film based on the life of Saraya "Paige" Bevis, a professional wrestler with the WWE.
 Merchant would write and direct the film, while Johnson would cameo in the film and executive produce.
 In the days after the announcement, the main cast was revealed: Florence Pugh as Saraya, Jack Lowden as Saraya's brother Zak, and Lena Headey and Nick Frost as their parents.
-Metro-Goldwyn-Mayer acquired the distribution rights on 10 February for US$17.5 million.
+Metro-Goldwyn-Mayer Pictures acquired the distribution rights on 10 February for US$17.5 million.
 On 14 February, Johnson announced that Vince Vaughn had been cast, and filming would commence the following day.
 In-ring scenes were filmed after WWE Raw on 20 February at the Staples Center in Los Angeles.
-Filming also took place around Bracknell, Berkshire, specifically the Harmans Water area, also in and around Norwich, Norfolk, England, with locations around the city used in the film, as well as the seaside town of Great Yarmouth, and at Pinewood Studios.
+Filming also took place around Bracknell, Berkshire, specifically the Harmans Water area, also in and around Norwich, Norfolk, England, with locations around the city used in the film, as well as the seaside town of Great Yarmouth, and at Shepperton Studios.
+Scenes that depicted Paige training with NXT in Florida were shot in Orlando, Florida and Long Beach, California.

 Historical accuracy

 Like many biographical films, the film took several liberties with Paige's journey with WWE.
 The film had her start her WWE career performing for NXT when she actually first performed in Florida Championship Wrestling, Paige's time in NXT was kept minimal with no mention of her reign as NXT Women's Champion, and several characters were fictional, including Hutch Morgan.
 Additionally, Paige had previously failed a WWE tryout before being successful in another.
-Johnson himself never met Paige (or any of the Bevis/Knight family) until seeing the original documentary in 2012, unlike the film's fictionalized portrayal of Johnson meeting Paige and Zak backstage of a WWE event in England; Johnson himself had just returned to WWE in 2011 after a seven-year absence when Paige signed with WWE in April 2011.
+Johnson himself never met Paige (or any of the Bevis/Knight family) until seeing the original documentary in 2012, unlike the film's fictionalized portrayal of Johnson meeting Paige and Zak backstage at a WWE event in England; Johnson himself had just returned to WWE in 2011 after a seven-year absence when Paige signed with WWE in April 2011.

 Release

 Fighting with My Family premiered at the 2019 Sundance Film Festival on 28 January.
 It was released in the United States on 14 February 2019, in four theatres in Los Angeles and New York, and expanded to a wide release on 22 February 2019.
 It was released on 27 February 2019 in the United Kingdom.
+The movie was pre-sold internationally by sales representative Bloom.